 Note that "eligible students" in the timeline below refers only to declared majors in economics, financial economics or econ-math who will have senior status and will have completed W3211, W3213 and W3412 with a letter grade of C- or higher by the start of the fall semester.

-- All eligible students interested in taking a senior seminar must register online for W4911 Section 0 during the registration period in November (November 18 - 22).
+- All eligible students interested in taking a senior seminar must register online for W4911 Section 0 during the registration period in April (April14-18).
 Regardless of which seminar you would like to take, you must register for W4911 Section 0.
-Registration for W4911 Section 0 will close on November 22.
+Registration for W4911 Section 0 will close on AUGUST 1st.
 If you are unable to register for classes due to a hold on your registration, then you must contact Laura Yan immediately to let her know that you intend to take your seminar in the spring.
-Students not registered by November 22 will not be included in the lottery.
+Students not registered by August 1st will not be included in the lottery.

 - Eligible students who are registered for W4911 Section 0 will be entered into a lottery to determine selection order for seats in senior seminars.
 The eligibility of students will be checked after the end of the spring semester.
-Students who registered for the class but are not eligible (e.g. students who have not completed the prerequisite courses) will be contacted and removed from the class.
+Students who registered for the section but are not eligible (e.g. students who have not completed the prerequisite courses) will be contacted and removed from the section.

-- On January 6th, an initial assignment of eligible students to seminars will be posted in the Files & Resources section of Courseworks.
-Students will be able to see 1) their seminar assignment 2) their waiting list assignment (if any) and 3) other students' assignments.
+- On AUGUST 18th an initial assignment of eligible students to seminars will be posted in the Files & Resources section of Courseworks.
+Students will be able to see 1) their seminar assignment , 2) their waiting list assignment (if any), and 3) other students' assignments.
 The assignments to seminars will be made according to the allocation process outlined below.

 - All remaining seminar seats will be available for walk in registration beginning the first day of classes.

 The following procedure will determine how the seats in the senior seminars will be allocated to students.